theo-obadiah-teguh/theo-obadiah-teguh.github.io/content/tags/_index.md

 ---
 title: "Tags"
-description: "Topics covered and methods used in my research papers and courses."
+description: "Topics covered and methods used in my research papers, learning materials, and software projects."
 layout: "terms"
 ---